httpedor/AttributeSetter/README.md

 Which item ID will be changed.
 If the first character is a # the key is treated as a tag.
 If no namespace is provided, it uses the filename.
 For example, if I'm in file "alexsmobs.json", and I'm editing item "emu_leggings", instead of typing "alexsmobs:emu_leggings", I can just type "emu_leggings"

 ### UUID
-This is how minecraft knows which item has which modifier.
-If you only have one modifier in the item you can ignore this, but if you have more than one, you should generate a UUID for each one.
+This is how minecraft knows which item has which modifier. ~~If you only have one modifier in the item you can ignore this, but if you have more than one, you should generate a UUID for each one.
 You can use [this site](https://www.uuidgenerator.net/) to generate one.
-BASE operation doesn't need a UUID.
+BASE operation doesn't need a UUID~~.
+This is no longer necessary as of update 1.11

 ### Attribute
 Which attribute should be changed, supports modded attributes.